CIA activities in Canada: Project MKULTRA

+Operation Chaos

+In 2007, declassified CIA documents revealed that in the 1960s and the 1970s, the CIA developed a network of informants on Canadian university campuses.
+They dispatched reports from Ottawa to the CIA's headquarters in Langley, Virginia.
+The spying mostly concerned professors and students who they believed were espousing left-wing ideas or/and that they were critical of the Vietnam War.
+The operation was code-named "MH Chaos".
+The documents also made mention of the president of the student union at the University of Simon Fraser and a political science professor, who both expressed opposition.

+It was also revealed that there were instances of recruiting informants in the Cuban and Chinese embassies in Ottawa.
+The spies were ordered to report on US citizens who tried to obtain visas through Canada to travel to communist countries, which the US restricted travel to.

+However, the CIA declassified documents did not reveal if the Canadian government was aware of these spying operations.

 Possible manipulation of political affairs

 When the Avro Arrow aerospace program was cancelled in 1959, many believed that the CIA was partly responsible, fearing Canadian intrusion into aerospace dominance.

 In 1961, the CIA wrote an intelligence estimate titled "Trends in Canadian Foreign Policy" which suggested that the Progressive Conservative government of John Diefenbaker "might take Canada in a divergent direction" and seek "a more independent foreign policy" and suggested that a return of the Liberal Party might "soften the Canadian resistance to the storage of nuclear weapons on Canadian soil".
 In 1967, Prime Minister Lester Pearson announced he would investigate the allegations of the CIA helping him oust Diefenbaker.

-In 1982, Canadian Member of Parliament Svend Robinson accused the CIA of infiltrating the RCMP and funnelling political contributions to favoured politicians in provincial elections from 1970 to 1976.
+In 1982, Canadian Member of Parliament Svend Robinson accused the CIA of infiltrating the RCMP and funnelling political contributions to favoured politicians in provincial elections in Quebec, British Columbia, Alberta, Saskatchewan and Manitoba from 1970 to 1976.
+Additionally, on December 7, 1984, during a parliament session, Robinson accused the CIA of penetrating at senior management levels of Petro-Canada and named several individuals as CIA agents.
+However, on December 1984, in a committee, he retracted his remarks and said it came from a confidential source of information and that he availed himself from parliamentary immunity to accuse employees of Petro-Canada of spying for the CIA.
 The information seemed to arise from John H. Meier, an aide to Howard Hughes, but a secret investigation turned up no evidence of such a conspiracy.
 These allegations against the RCMP can be dated back to 1977, when it was shown that the RCMP was "linked" closely to the CIA.